Introduction¶

 If the aria-controls

-attribute is used without its value pointing to a valid ID, it is likely that the intended accessibility function will not work as expected.
+attribute is used and its value does not point to a valid ID, it is likely that the intended accessibility function will not work as expected.
 This can impact users of assistive technologies who rely on correct ARIA to understand the content and functionality of the page.

 This check affects the following users who have: